gchumillas-dev/dom-node/README.md

 composer install
 ```

-See the composer tutorial for mor info:
+See the composer tutorial for more info:
 https://getcomposer.org/doc/01-basic-usage.md

 Methods